killianc3/nsii/README.md

-# Python CLI tools for windows
+# Python pixel game engine that uses only native python.

 A simple tools to make basics shape and more in your terminal.
 It also give you basics controls over your terminal behaviour, like the window size.